ConwaySabini/MyStockWatch/README.md

 MyStockWatch: https://my-stock-watch.netlify.app/

+  Just create an account and follow the instructions to begin using the stock tracker application.

+About:

   Designed and developed a full-stack web app where you can create an account, add and remove stocks, analyze stocks with different time frames and using various technical analysis indicators, keep a list of favorites, create custom lists, check financial news and stock specific news, and more.